Learn moreAbout the American Baptist denomination

-To give you a better understanding of our beliefs as a Baptist Church, we have posted an article by American Baptist Churches USA listing 10 facts about Baptists.
-You can read the full article here.
+To provide you a better understanding of our American Baptist heritage, we have posted an article by American Baptist Churches USA.

 “The 1.3-million members and 5,200 congregations of American Baptist Churches USA share with more than 42 million Baptists around the world a common tradition begun in the early 17th century.
 That tradition has emphasized the Lordship and atoning sacrifice of Jesus Christ, believers’ baptism, the competency of all believers to be in direct relationship with God and to interpret Scripture, the importance of the local church, the assurance of freedom in worship and opinion, and the need to be Christ’s witnesses within society.
 The following facts are representative of the tradition and practice of American Baptists.